appsmithorg/appsmith-docs/website/docs/advanced-concepts/custom-authentication.md

 sidebar_position: 1

 description: >-
-  In this guide, you'll learn how to implement a custom Auth flow using and API with JWTs.
+  In this guide, you'll learn how to implement a custom Auth flow using an API with JWTs.
 ---

 # Custom Authentication